technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

 In this exercise you are going to create a declarative agent with Microsoft Copilot Studio and host it in Microsoft 365 Copilot Chat.

-1. Login to +++https://https://copilotstudio.microsoft.com+++ using the
+1. Login to +++https://copilotstudio.microsoft.com+++ using the
     login credentials from the **Resources** tab.

     ![](./media/image7.png)

+2. Select **Get Started** in the **Welcome to Microsoft Copilot Studio** screen.

-2. Select the **Dev env** environment that we created in the previous exercise.
+3. Select the **Dev env** environment that we created in the previous exercise.

     ![](./media/image8.png)

-3. To create a declarative agent for Microsoft 365 Copilot Chat you need to first browse the list of agents in Copilot Studio and then select the agent with name **Microsoft 365 Copilot**.
+4. To create a declarative agent for Microsoft 365 Copilot Chat you need to first browse the list of agents in Copilot Studio and then select the agent with name **Microsoft 365 Copilot**.

-4. Select **Agents** from the left navigation bar and select **Copilot for Microsoft 365** from the list.
+5. Select **Agents** from the left navigation bar and select **Copilot for Microsoft 365** from the list.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image9.png)

-5. A new section of Microsoft Copilot Studio will open.
+6. A new section of Microsoft Copilot Studio will open.
 From there, select the **+ Add** command to create a new agent for Microsoft 365 Copilot Chat.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image10.png)

-6. Copilot Studio asks you to describe in natural language what is the purpose of the agent.
+7. Copilot Studio asks you to describe in natural language what is the purpose of the agent.
 You can define your agent requirements.
 Paste the prompt below to do so